tursilion/libTi99All/readme.md

 ** TI-99/4A **
-This code is intended to be used with the version 1.30 patches to GCC 4.4.0 as described in this thread on AtariAge: https://forums.atariage.com/topic/164295-gcc-for-the-ti/page/45/#comments And found at this repository: https://github.com/mburkley/tms9900-gcc
+This code is intended to be used with the version 1.30 patches to GCC 4.4.0 as described in this thread on AtariAge:

+https://forums.atariage.com/topic/164295-gcc-for-the-ti/page/45/#comments

+And found at this repository:
+https://github.com/mburkley/tms9900-gcc

+Recommended build switches are: -Os -fno-builtin -fno-function-cse -fno-peephole2

+-Os - optimize for size (or -O0) produces the fastest code as well in most cases on the 9900 -fno-builtin - prevents replacing calls to library functions with simpler ones that may not exist in libti99 -fno-function-cse - prevents some very inefficient function call semantics that help only in very limited cases -fno-peephole2 - turns off peepholes which contain a code-breaking bug in the 1.30 patches (peep-movhi-cmphi)

 ** ColecoVision, SMS, [MSX, GB ? maybe?] **
 This code is tested with SDCC dated 20230715